Gringo

 The inciting incident occurs at 14 minutes when Harold is sent to Mexico to deal with the Celaya plant, unaware that the facility is connected to a dangerous cartel.
 He discovers his wife has been having an affair and his life savings have been drained, while simultaneously learning the company is being sold and he'll lose his job..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 27 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This demonstrates the protagonist's commitment to Harold makes the active choice to fake his own kidnapping, calling Richard to demand ransom money.
+This shows the protagonist's commitment to Harold makes the active choice to fake his own kidnapping, calling Richard to demand ransom money.
 This desperate decision launches him from victim to active participant in a dangerous con, crossing into a criminal world he's never inhabited before., moving from reaction to action.

 At 56 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
 Structural examination shows that this crucial beat Harold is genuinely captured by the Villegas cartel and faces the reality that no one is coming to save him.
 His fake kidnapping has become real, the stakes are now life and death, and he realizes Richard has completely abandoned him.
 False defeat: what seemed like a clever plan is now a death sentence., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 84 minutes (76% through) represents the emotional nadir.
 Here, Harold is beaten and faces execution by the cartel.
 He believes he will die, abandoned by everyone he trusted.
 The "whiff of death" is literal—he's moments from being killed, and his former life of naive trust has completely died.
-He hits absolute rock bottom., illustrates the protagonist at their lowest point.
+He hits absolute rock bottom., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 89 minutes initiates the final act resolution at 81% of the runtime.
 Harold discovers the leverage he needs: information about the pill formula and the cartel's operations.
 He synthesizes his corporate knowledge with newfound ruthlessness, realizing he can outmaneuver both his former bosses and his captors.
 He chooses to fight back strategically rather than remain a victim., demonstrating the transformation achieved throughout the journey.